-You can contact both hosts via live chat 24/7.
-However, while DreamHost let you request a call back from their support team, you can phone the SiteGround help desk directly.
+You can contact both hosts via live chat 24/7, but, while DreamHost let you request a call back from their support team, you can phone the SiteGround help desk directly.
 SiteGround also offer email support, and contact made by customers on their top GoGeek plan are given priority.

-While it was easy to connect to both hosts via live chat, during testing, I’ve found the SiteGround support staff to be the most responsive and helpful of the hosts I’ve used.
+While it’s easy to connect to both hosts via live chat, during testing, I found the SiteGround support staff to be the most responsive and helpful of the hosts I’ve used.

 Verdict: More options for contacting support and their helpful staff make SiteGround the winner.